renovatebot/renovate/lib/modules/platform/github/readme.md

     If you're self-hosting Renovate on GitHub.com with GitHub Actions in forking mode, and want Renovate to apply labels then you must give the PAT `triage` level rights on `issues`.
     The `triage` level allows the PAT to apply/dismiss existing labels.

-## Running using a Fine-grained Token
+## Running using a fine-grained token

 ### Permissions

-These are the permissions required for a Fine-grained token:
+A fine-grained token must have these permissions:

 | Permission          | Access           | Level                          |
 | ------------------- | ---------------- | ------------------------------ |